Twook21/config/README.md

 ---

-## 🎯 Current Focus
+## 🎯 Current Focus & Learning Roadmap

+I’m currently leveling up my skills and pushing boundaries in:

-- 🌐 Laravel & React.js for modern web apps
+- 🌐 **Laravel & React.js** for building dynamic and robust web apps.
-- ☁️ Cloud architecture with AWS
+- ☁️ **Cloud Technologies (AWS)** for scalable and modern development.
+- ⚡ **Clean code architecture** with advanced JavaScript, PHP, and Node.js.

+### 📚 Next on My Learning List:
-- 📱 Exploring Mobile App Development (Android/iOS)
+- 📱 **Mobile App Development** (Flutter / React Native).
-- ⚡ Advanced JavaScript & PHP patterns
+- 🚀 **Next.js** for high-performance web applications.
+- 🖥️ **Microservices architecture** for scalable solutions.
+- 🎨 **UI/UX design principles** to build delightful user experiences.

+💪 _“I’m passionate about learning and always hungry for challenges to grow as a software engineer.”_

 ---